sumanthn/dataflux/README.md

 dataflux-persister -- a common layer to be used in persistence

 ### Some key features
-Datageneration tries to be as close as real world, zipfian distribution for response codes, conversation flows with unique session id, generate bursts
+- Datageneration tries to be as close as real world, zipfian distribution for response codes, conversation flows with unique session id, generate bursts
-Flow control in batch persist
+- Flow control in batch persist to handle slow consumer problem
-Replay failed batches
+- Replay failed batches